FlowFuse/website/src/handbook/peopleops/expenses.md

 ### Asset purchases over $500

 Any asset purchase over $500 (laptops, devices etc) needs to be centrally recorded.
-This is done in a Google Sheet kept in a drive shared with the Finance team that is not generally accessible.
+This is done in [this Google Sheet](https://docs.google.com/spreadsheets/d/1sHJmUGG-m7y9TGrFrtqiZ6ubioLf1ySSam_cL-cmiRo/edit#gid=0) and shared with the Finance team.
 Send details of the purchase to the PeopleOps Manager so it can be recorded.

 ### Education & Conferences